UNINETTSigma2/documentation/software/userinstallsw/conda.md

 lightweight applications.
 More general usage will be shown in the following sections.

-In order to create an envrionment we start by loading the desired Conda module, this can be either `Anaconda3` or `Miniconda3`, here we give an example using the `Anaconda3/2022.05` module, but any other Conda module works
+In order to create an environment we start by loading the desired Conda module, this can be either `Anaconda3` or `Miniconda3`, here we give an example using the `Anaconda3/2022.05` module, but any other Conda module works
 ```bash